top of page

 beholden to profit but to the People to correct.

-Mental-Health: In the 50s, the pharmacutical companies started coming out with wonder drugs that
+Mental-Health: In the 50s, the pharmaceutical companies started coming out with wonder drugs that

 help hundreds of thousands of mentally ill patients live normal lives.
 We as a society used that as an